EIP-8130 - Account Abstraction by Account Configuration

 Payer Modes

-New smart contract accounts can be created with pre-configured keys in a single transaction using the account_initialization field.
-The bytecode is the runtime code placed directly at the account address — it is not executed during deployment.
-The account's initialization logic runs when calldata is delivered to the account via the execution phase that follows:
+New smart contract accounts can be created with pre-configured owners in a single transaction.
+The code is placed directly at the account address — it is not executed during deployment.
+The account's initialization logic runs via calls in the execution phase that follows:

 user_salt, // bytes32: User-chosen uniqueness factor

-bytecode, // bytes: Runtime bytecode placed directly at the account address
+code, // bytes: Runtime bytecode placed at account address

 ])